darioDelTemple/tic-tac-toe/README.md

 ## Requirements

-#### Build a two player tic tac toe app where a game can be played by alternating clicks until the game is won by X, O or is a tie.
+#### Build a two player tic tac toe app where a game is played by alternating clicks until the game is won by X, O or is a tie.

 I added a `message` that displays which player's turn it is based on the number of turns taken.
 The `message` also displays whether a player has won or if there is a tie.